DauletBai/tengri-lang/docs/philosophy/README.md

 ## 3. Our Approach: The 4-Stage Performance Roadmap

-To test this hypothesis, we are building the Tengri language ecosystem in four distinct, measurable stages:
+To test this hypothesis, we are building the tenge language ecosystem in four distinct, measurable stages:

 1.  **AST Interpreter (Current):** A tree-walking interpreter written in Go.
 The goal of this stage is to validate the language semantics, build a working parser, and provide a functional REPL.
 Performance is expected to be low but should already outperform other interpreters like CPython in certain tasks due to the efficiency of the Go runtime.
 2.  **Bytecode VM (In Progress):** A register-based virtual machine.
 This stage translates the AST into a compact, linear bytecode format.
 This eliminates the overhead of walking the AST, leading to a significant performance jump (estimated 10-50x over the AST interpreter).